Bluetooth earbuds are the Goldilocks of the mobile audio world: not too fussy, not too expensive—juuuust right.

 Where corded earphones can only connect to one device at a time, Bluetooth devices can seamlessly switch between one audio source or another or even listen to multiple audio sources at the same time.
 Additionally, as the death knell sounds for audio jacks in mobile hardware, investing in a set of Bluetooth cans ensures you’ll be living a dongle-free, future-proof life for years to come.

 To help you find the perfect set of Bluetooth earphones, we’ve spent weeks researching and testing every set you’ll find included in this review hub.
 Regardless of whether you plan to use them for listening to music or podcasts or making hands-free calls, we’ve got you covered.
+Read on for justifications of our top picks, and scroll to the bottom for a list of all the Bluetooth earbuds we’ve reviewed.

-Best Bluetooth earbuds
+Best overall Bluetooth earbuds

 Jaybird’s X4 wireless sports earphones are reasonably priced, sound great, and boast enough features that most people will find a lot to like about them.
 (Read our full review here.)
 With their IPX7 rating, they can be submerged in a meter of water for up to 30 minutes and still come out swinging.
-So go ahead and get caught in the rain, cover them in mud, or sweat at the gym.
-Once you rinse them off, you'll be ready to use them again.
+So go ahead and get caught in the rain, splattered by mud, or drenched in sweat at the gym.
+Once you rinse them off, you’ll be ready to use them again.
 The silicone ear caps and ear fins that ship with with make them crazy comfortable to wear and allow for a measure of situational awareness.
 Alternatively, you can use a set of included Comply foam ear tips with the X4s for some serious passive noise cancellation.

 The Jaybird X4s make most types of music sound great.
 Thanks to Jaybird’s free MySound iOS app, users can tune the sound of the earphones to suit their particular tastes.
 The only knock against them is that the X4s use a proprietary charging cable to connect to its waterproof pogo port—but that’s a small issue for a largely outstanding set of earphones.